DAVID LIAM KYLE by Ken Wood

 And his images stood out.
 Today, Kyle is a nationally-recognized photographer who has captured awe-inspiring images of landscapes, people, nature, news events, professional sports and more in a career spanning three decades.
 Kyle has photographed over 600 assignments for Sports Illustrated covering MLB, NBA, NFL,PGA and NCAA action along with feature stories and portraits.

 David has also photographed every home game as the official photographer of the Cleveland Cavaliers since 1991 and is a contract photographer for NBA Entertainment.
 Kyle has drawn critical acclaim for his environmental portraits and nature photography in the publications of the Western Reserve Land Conservancy, one of the nation’s leading land trusts.
 His work is regularly on display on ESPN, TNT and NBA-TV, and on shows such as “Pardon the Interruption,” “Sports Nation” and “Sportscenter.”
-His images have been among those appearing in the Year-in-Pictures editions of Sports Illustrated and SLAM Magazine along with fifteen Sports Illustrated and SPORT Magazine covers.
+His images have been among those appearing in the Year-in-Pictures editions of Sports Illustrated and SLAM Magazine along with several Sports Illustrated and SPORT Magazine covers.

 The 6-9 Kyle, a graduate of Cleveland’s James F. Rhodes High School, had realistic dreams of an NBA playing career when he was drafted by the Boston Celtics in 1977, one year after finishing 14th in the nation in scoring and ninth in rebounding as a collegian.
 A ruptured achilles tendon cost him a roster spot and prompted him to play in Europe, where his second career blossomed.